 This health plan consists of two benefit levels: one for in-network benefits; and one for out-of-network benefits.
 The costs that you pay for covered services will differ based on the benefit level.
 To receive the highest benefit level (your in-network benefits), you must obtain your health care services and supplies from providers who participate in your PPO health care network.
 These health care providers are referred to as "preferred providers."
 (See "covered providers" in Part 2.)
-If you choose to obtain your health care network, you will usually receive the lowest benefit level (your out-of-network benefits).
+If you choose to obtain your health care services and supplies from a covered provider who does not participate in this PPO health care network, you will usually receive the lowest benefit level (your out-of-network benefits).
 See Part 8 in this Subscriber Certificate for the times when in-network benefits will be provided if you receive covered services from a covered provider who is not a preferred provider.

-When You Need Help to Find a Health Care Provider.
+When You Need Help to Find a Health Care Provider

 There are a few ways for you to find a health care provider who participates in your health care network.
 At the time you enroll in this health plan, a directory of health care providers for your specific plan option will be made available to you at no additional cost.
 To find out if a health care provider participates in your health care network, you can look in this provider directory.
 Or, you can also use any one of the following ways to find a provider who participates in your health care network.
 You can: